soulwing/credo/README.md

 allows membership in a group to be inherited, which is a desirable feature in a group-based access control mechanism.

-As previously discussed, a group's symmetric key can be recovered only by members of the group.
+As previously discussed, a group's symmetric key can be decrypted only by members of the group.
 Since Credo does not store an unencrypted copy of the group's symmetric key, how can members of a parent (or other ancestor) group gain access to the group's symmetric key in order to in turn gain access to